 Confidence: One thing that nobody talks about is confidence when riding a bicycle.
 To learn this basic skill at an early age is crucial.
 I often see grown-ups who lack confidence on their bikes.
 In some cases, it’s because they haven’t ridden for many years.
 If I ask, most riders say that they didn’t like to ride a bicycle when they were young.
 Some have admitted that their parents weren’t fully supportive during this very important period.

-Take your time and go to each and every lesson with your children.
+Take your time and go through each and every lesson with your children.
 Your kids will learn quickly when you are fully involved.

 How Much to Pay for a Kids Bike?